fabric/fabric/docs/usage/execution.rst

 Connections
 ===========

-Despite all this talk about hosts, ``fab`` itself doesn't actually make any connections to remote hosts.
+``fab`` itself doesn't actually make any connections to remote hosts.
 Instead, it simply ensures that for each distinct run of a task on one of its hosts, the env var ``env.host_string`` is set to the right value.
-Users wanting to leverage Fabric as a library may do so manually to achieve similar effects, as seen in :ref:`tutorial
+Users wanting to leverage Fabric as a library may do so manually to achieve similar effects, as seen in :ref:`the tutorial <library-usage>`.
-<library-usage>`.

 ``env.host_string`` is (as the name implies) the "current" host string, and is what Fabric uses to determine what connections to make (or re-use) when